openstack-archive/infra-manual/doc/source/creators.rst

 Configure GerritBot to Announce Changes
 ---------------------------------------

-If you want changes proposed and merged to your repository to be announced on IRC, edit ``gerritbot/channels.yaml`` to add your new repository to the list of repositories.
+If you want changes proposed and merged to your project to be announced on IRC, edit ``gerritbot/channels.yaml`` to add your new project to the list of projects.
 For example, to announce changes related to an Oslo library in the ``#openstack-oslo`` channel, add it to the ``openstack-oslo`` section::